parinfer/parinfer.js/doc/formatter-details.md

 We perform the following steps to rearrange parens based on indentation:

+1. remove all unmatched right-parens (for housekeeping)
-1. remove all right-parens at the end of each line
+2. remove all right-parens at the start and end of each line
-2. for every resulting unmatched left-paren:
+3. for every resulting unmatched left-paren:
   - insert a right-paren at the end of its line or its last non-empty indented line

-This two-step process is simple and works well for static, well-formatted text.
+This process is simple and works well for static, well-formatted text.
 But there are some other factors that require us to add more steps or to think about when we should apply them.

 ### Automatic vs. Manual Formatting